rilldata/rill/docs/docs/tutorials/other/embed-dashboard.md

 hide_table_of_contents: false
 ---

 The following guide is based on the example repository: [Rill Embedding Example](https://github.com/rilldata/rill-embedding-example).
 We will create the same three embed dashboards in this guide.
-(We will not go over how to create the web application)
+(We will not go over how to create the web application) To view our publicly available web application: [Click here!](https://rill-embedding-example.netlify.app/)

 ## Embedding a dashboard